This article covers:

 - Extra Wage Law: New York’s ten-hour rule requires employers to pay their employees an extra hour of minimum wage if their work hours, including breaks and off-duty time, exceed ten in a single day.
 These hours can be spread over the day or scheduled as split shifts.

-- Workplace Safety Laws: Generally, OSHA outlines workplace safety and health regulations in New York, requiring employers to ensure their workplace is free from hazards that can cause serious injury or death.
+- Workplace Safety Laws: Generally, the federal Occupational Safety and Health Administration (OSHA) outlines workplace safety and health regulations in New York, requiring employers to ensure their workplace is free from hazards that can cause serious injury or death.
 Under OSHA, workers can request safety inspections and are protected from retaliation for reporting law violations.
-State and local government workers are also covered by New York’s Public Safety and Health Act, which adopts all protective regulations set by OSHA and sets additional policies for the reporting and recordkeeping of employee injuries and job-related ailments.
+State and local government workers are also covered by the New York Public Safety and Health Act, which adopts all protective regulations set by OSHA and sets additional policies for the reporting and recordkeeping of employee injuries and job-related ailments.
 The Act also gives the state commissioner the authority to develop new state-specific safety standards for employee well-being.

-- Background Check Laws: Employees in New York are protected by the state’s Fair Chance Act, which prohibits employers from making inquiries into an employee’s criminal history before extending a job offer.
+- Background Check Laws: Under the New York Fair Chance Act, employers are prohibited from making inquiries into an employee’s criminal history before extending a job offer.
 Individuals with a conviction history can not be denied employment unless their criminal offenses are directly related to the job or if their employment poses a risk to property and the general safety of the public.
 However, background checks can be conducted once a job offer has been made after which, if an applicant is deemed unfit for their job position due to their criminal history, they can be denied employment.
 To do so, employers must provide a clear explanation for rejecting the applicant’s employment, provide a certified copy of the conducted background check, and give the applicant five days to respond.

 - Drug/Alcohol Testing Laws: Employers in New York are not allowed to test job applicants for marijuana or tetrahydrocannabinol (a component of cannabis, commonly known as THC) for employment.
 However, drug tests may be allowed for certain job applicants for safety or security reasons in the transportation, health, or construction industries.
 Employers can restrict employees from bringing drugs to the workplace to ensure a drug-free work environment.
 Still, New York’s Marijuana Regulation and Taxation Act (MRTA) prohibits them from discriminating against employees who use legal marijuana outside of workplaces, work hours, or without any relation to an employer’s property or equipment.